Bombing of Rabaul (November 1943): Major carrier attacks on Rabaul, disabling of the Japanese surface fleet

+Aftermath

 Agano—which had remained at Rabaul after the 5 November strike—was torpedoed and heavily damaged in these attacks.
 The destroyer Suzunami reportedly suffered a direct bomb hit while loading torpedoes near the mouth of Rabaul Harbor.
 She blew up and sank, killing 148 of her crew.
 In the wake of the raids the Japanese launched a series of counterattacks involving 120 aircraft against the U.S. carriers, but the force was intercepted and lost 35 planes without inflicting damage on Montgomery's ships.

-Not only had these raids succeeded in protecting the allies' recent gains, but they left Rabaul itself as an increasingly isolated outpost, difficult to supply and posing little danger to accelerating allied operations in the region.
+The raids succeeded in protecting the Allies' recent gains, leaving Rabaul as an increasingly isolated outpost, difficult to supply and posing little danger to accelerating Allied operations in the region.
 The capture of Bougainville and Buka brought Rabaul into range of land-based US Navy and Marine Corps tactical bombers for the first time, setting the stage for the pacification campaign intended to neutralize Rabaul that began on 17 December 1943.